PaddlePaddle/models/fluid/PaddleCV/faster_rcnn/README.md

 ## Introduction

 Region Convolutional Neural Network (RCNN) models are two stages detector.
 According to proposals and feature extraction, obtain class and more precise proposals.
-Now RCNN models contains two typical models: Faster RCNN and Mask RCNN.
+Now RCNN model contains two typical models: Faster RCNN and Mask RCNN.

 [Faster RCNN](https://arxiv.org/abs/1506.01497), The total framework of network can be divided into four parts: